reflex-dev/reflex-web/docs/library/overlay/toast.md

 ### Customization

-If the presets don't fit your needs, you can customize the toast by passing to `rx.toast` some kwargs.
+If the presets don't fit your needs, you can customize the toasts by passing to `rx.toast` or to `rx.toast.options` some kwargs.

 ```python demo
 rx.button(